cleandns-inc/tool-whois/README.md

 ## Caveats / limitations

 - This package is currently intended for **domain name** lookups only.
 IPv4/IPv6 address support is not guaranteed.

+- Parsing of port 43 WHOIS responses is a work in progress.